Food Safety

 However, for many foods, they're more conservative estimates than strict deadlines.

-The FDA and similar regulatory bodies emphasize that these dates are not federally regulated and are manufacturer suggestions for peak quality, not safety.8 It’s always best to exercise caution and use your best judgment or seek reliable resources for specific food items.
+The U.S. Food and Drug Administration (FDA) and similar regulatory bodies emphasize that these dates are not federally regulated and are manufacturer suggestions for peak quality, not safety.8 It’s always best to exercise caution and use your best judgment or seek reliable resources for specific food items.

 For instance, it's safe to consume eggs even a few weeks after the expiration date listed on the carton as long as they've been properly refrigerated.
 But if they’re farm-fresh eggs and haven’t been washed, the shelf life can be as long as six weeks.